-- If you get Janssen vaccine for your booster dose, you can get it at least 2 months after your primary series. - If you get an mRNA or protein-based vaccine for your first booster dose, you can get it at least 5 months after your last dose of a COVID-19 vaccine, whether it was a final dose of your primary series or a booster dose.
+- If you get Janssen vaccine for your first booster dose, you can get it at least 2 months after your primary series. - If you get an mRNA or protein-based vaccine for your first booster dose, you can get it at least 5 months after your primary series.